St George Water Heaters

 Q: How long does water heater installation take?

 A: A straight tank-for-tank swap in St. George typically runs 2–3 hours.
 Tank-to-tankless conversions with gas line or venting work can take 4–8 hours or a full day.
-Your installer will give you a time estimate upfront — plan for the water to be off during the job.
+Your installer will give you a time assessment upfront — plan for the water to be off during the job.

 Q: Should I buy the water heater myself and hire someone to install it?